 The vast majority of hotels in Uganda have telephones and can be easily reached.
 Smaller safari lodges and tented camps are able to send and receive messages via radio.
 In an emergency, we suggest the client’s friends and family contact our office so we may assist.

 Do Msafiri tours support Ugandan environmental and wildlife conservation groups?

 Absolutely!
 And by booking a safari through Msafiri tours you are helping to conserve Uganda’s environment and wildlife.
 Msafiri tours actively support local conservation efforts.
-Our latest endeavor is the sponsorship of the “Children in the Villages in Iganga District” We have also helped build Suubi Medical centre providing medical care to poor people in Busu Village.
+Our latest endeavour is the sponsorship of the “Children in the Villages in Iganga District” We have also helped build Suubi Medical centre providing medical care to poor people in Busu Village.

 Do you handle air tickets?
 Where should I purchase my air tickets?

 We are Unable to handle your air ticket arrangements but we have great contract rates with sister companies who can book flights for you.

 Many of the ma, SN Brussels, Emirates, Qatar airways, Ethiopian Airways fly into Uganda several times a week.

 When do I have to pay for the air tickets?